txphuc129/txphuc129.github.io/README.md

 Go to the `mail` directory and open the file named `contact-me.php`.
 In here you can see the back-end code for sending an email.
 This email can be redirected to your personal/school email simply replace the email address for the `$to` variable.
 You can also customize the message/sender/subject line that you will receive when someone uses your website.
 ![contact-me.php](https://github.com/Mustafa-Sadriwala/acm-swe-workshop/blob/README-update/img/github/contact-me.php.png)

+>Note: Be aware that this constitutes putting your email on the internet.
+You probably already have it available on other social media platforms but if you are not comfortable with the idea of putting your personal/school email out there then we recommend deleting the contact section.

 ### Advanced Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.
+This will allow you to make change to the SCSS files and have them auto-update your the CSS files as well.
+SCSS offers the option of neater and more efficient styles.

 #### Gulp Tasks